intelsdi-x/swan/experiments/memcached-sensitivity-profile/docs/theory.md

 ## Workload Interference

-As the experiments measures sub-millisecond response times, there are a myriad of sources of interference which silently can cause misleading measurements.
+As the experiment measures sub-millisecond response times, there are a myriad of sources of interference which silently can cause misleading measurements.
-To get insight into some of these, please refer to [Kozyrakis, Jacob Leverich Christos.
-"Reconciling High Server Utilization and Sub-millisecond Quality-of-Service"](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.713.5120&rep=rep1&type=pdf).
+To get insight into some of these, please refer to [Christos Kozyrakis, Jacob Leverich "Reconciling High Server Utilization and Sub-millisecond Quality-of-Service"](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.713.5120&rep=rep1&type=pdf).

-Much of the configuration guidelines here are targeted eliminating as many of these (unintentional) sources of interference as possible.
+Much of the configuration guidelines here are aimed at eliminating as many of these (unintentional) sources of interference as possible.

 Swan has built-in performance isolation patterns to focus aggressors on the sources of interference they are intended to stress.
 However, Swan needs some input from the user about the environment to adjust these.
 The sections below will go over the recommended settings.